near/wallet-selector/examples/vanillajs/README.md

 ## Creating the import map

+This is only needed if imports of external scripts are changed.
 There's a yarn script for creating the importmap:

 `yarn examples:vanillajs:generateimportmap`